cubicibo/SUPer/README.md

 # SUPer
-SUPer is a tool to convert BDN XML + PNG assets to Blu-ray SUP subtitles.
+SUPer is a tool to convert BDN XML + PNG assets to Blu-ray SUP ("HDMV PGS") subtitles.
 Unlike existing free and professionnal SUP converters, SUPer analyzes and re-renders the caption graphics internally to fully exploit the PGS format.
-Caption files generated with SUPer can feature softsub karaokes, masking, fades, basic moves, and are guaranteed to work nicely on your favorite Blu-ray player.
+Caption files generated with SUPer may feature softsub karaokes, masking, fades, basic moves, and are guaranteed to work nicely on your favorite Blu-ray Disc player.

 Two output formats are supported: SUP and PES+MUI.
-The later is commonly used in disc authoring softwares like Scenarist or DVDLogic suites.
+The later is commonly used in professional authoring suites.

 ## Usage
 SUPer is distributed as stand-alone executable with a GUI, or as an installable Python package with gui/cli user scripts.